greenwyrt/plover2CAT/docs/howto/findreplace.md

 This will search for any text that appears to be an untranslated steno stroke within the translated text.
 Only whole "words" in steno order and 3 or more letters long qualify as an untrans.

-Nothing has to be entered into the find box.
 This search will find any untrans that match.

 ## Replace